PierreSenellart/provsql/doc/source/dev/memory.rst

 .. warning::

-   The :cfunc:`ProvenanceTableInfo` layout grew from ~36 to ~300 bytes
+   ``provsql_table_info.mmap`` was introduced in 1.6.0, and the :cfunc:`ProvenanceTableInfo` layout grew from ~36 to ~300 bytes
-   in 1.6.0 (the ancestor half was appended).
-Stale ``provsql_table_info.mmap`` files from 1.5.0 fail the ``elem_size`` validation at :cfunc:`MMappedVector` open and must be deleted before restart ; the 1.5.0 -> 1.6.0 upgrade script re-seeds the metadata for every tracked relation it detects from the catalog.
+   during that release's development (the ancestor half was appended), so only mid-1.6.0-dev builds could have written the short layout.
+Such a stale file fails the ``elem_size`` validation at :cfunc:`MMappedVector` open and must be deleted before restart ; the 1.5.0 -> 1.6.0 upgrade script seeds a TID entry for every tracked relation it detects from the catalog, as part of introducing the store.

 Per-Backend Circuit Cache